-1 Asset Adequacy Analysis practice note exposure draft; Asset Adequacy Analysis Committee; American Academy of Actuaries; August 2014.
+&lt;sup>1 Asset Adequacy Analysis practice note; Asset Adequacy Analysis Practice Note Work Group; American Academy of Actuaries; September 2017.

 Individual states may have adopted variations in the model laws and regulations governing credit for reinsurance.
 Such variations are not covered in this practice note.